AdobeDocs/commerce-admin.en/help/b2b/customer-assign-company.md

 >[!NOTE]
 >
->If an individual already has a personal account with your store, and later goes to work for a company, do not assign the person’s individual account to the company.
+>If an individual already has a personal account with your store, and later goes to work for a company, do not assign the person's individual account to the company.
 Instead, create a company user account for the person with a company email address.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL All Customers]**.